-Dr. Carpenter is a symbolic and environmental anthropologist with experience in sustainable development.
+Dr. Carpenter is an environmental anthropologist with experience in conservation and sustainable development.
 Her teaching interests include the theoretical history of environmental anthropology and the history of thought in development and conservation.
-She often pairs lectures on discourses (of participation, sustainable development, wilderness, community, etc.) with lectures on how all these things look in practice (in specific case studies).
-Dr. Carpenter teaches or team-teaches the following courses:
+Dr. Carpenter teaches the following courses:

 - Environmental Anthropology, an undergraduate course on the history of environmental anthropology, with Michael R. Dove.
 Topics include: questioning the nature-culture dichotomy, the relation between social organization and ecology, the debate about swidden agriculture, the idea of the self-sufficient community, indigeneity, environmental movements, sense of place, and constructions of the environment.